TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/components/optiflash/optiflash.md

 4. Relink all the core's binary by removing the common code from each core's binary.
 5. Create a separate binary which only contains shared binary.

-To enable this sharing of code, OpTI-Flash provides hardware and software tools solution.
-Software tool is called OpTI-Share.
+To enable this sharing of code, OptiFlash technology provides hardware and software tools solution.
+Software tool is called OptiShare.

-During compilation of multi-core project, OpTI-Share is responsible to identify common code and separation of it from rest of all core's binaries.
+During compilation of multi-core project, OptiShare is responsible to identify common code and separation of it from rest of all core's binaries.

 \imageStyle{optishare_offline.png,width:50%}
-\image html optishare_offline.png "Opti-Share with remove redundant code/data and will put it once in Shared Object"
+\image html optishare_offline.png "OptiShare with remove redundant code/data and will put it once in Shared Object"

 However, this way of separating common code does not work standalone.
 Special hardware needs to be programmed, for this shared code scheme needs to work.

-This special hardware that is introduced with OpTI-Flash is called RAT or Region Address Translation.
+This special hardware that is introduced with OptiFlash technology is called RAT or Region Address Translation.

 \imageStyle{optiflash_rat_safe_sec_perf.png,width:50%}
-\image html optiflash_rat_safe_sec_perf.png "To address code/data redundancy, RAT hardware is added as part of OpTI-Flash"
+\image html optiflash_rat_safe_sec_perf.png "To address code/data redundancy, RAT hardware is added as part of OptiFlash technology"

 At run time, this hardware needs to be programmed by the application software before any shared code be called, otherwise, CPU Abort Exceptions will occur.